Oldest 100 News Articles

 Police Stopped Sunday Amusements

-The Hebrew Social and Educational Club, of Camden, gave an outing at Hoosey’s Grove, Camden’s East Side, yesterday.
+Philadelphia Inquirer – September 7, 1903 The Hebrew Social and Educational Club, of Camden, gave an outing at Hoosey’s Grove, Camden’s East Side, yesterday.
 A large number of persons were present from all parts of Camden and Philadelphia.
-Children were enjoying themselves immensely in swings and other amusements when Captain of Police Albert served notice that the society was violating the law.
-The amusements were at once stopped and much indignation prevailed among the members of the society.
+Children were enjoying themselves immensely in swings and other amusements when Captain of Police Albert served notice…

 Read More…